Header Image

 About

 I started taking photos as a young teenager, using a Kodak Brownie and using a bathroom as a darkroom to make contact prints.
-The two things happen- I discovered wilderness backpacking, and I’m dad loaned me his Argus rangefinder and lightmeter.
+Then two things happened- I discovered wilderness backpacking, and my dad (reluctantly) loaned me his Argus rangefinder and lightmeter.
 Slide photography with Kodachrome and Ektachrome in remote roadless areas completely hooked me.
-I bought one of the early Pentax Spotmatics and three fixed focus lenses, which was a revolution for me- the gear was among the lightest for it’s time, and through-the-lens metering meant a better ratio of keepers.
+I bought one of the early Pentax Spotmatic SLR’s and three fixed focus lenses, which was a revolution for me- the gear was among the lightest for it’s time, and through-the-lens metering meant a better ratio of keepers.
 I moved to digital when Pentax brought out their first digital SLR.
 It’s wonderful having a digital darkroom.

 I wrote and had published a few magazine articles, using my photos, but the major change came when I was asked to co-author “Hiking Arizona”, published by Falcon Guides and now in it’s 7th edition.
 Since then I’ve written more thirty outdoor and how-to guides for five different publishers.
 My photography is a key part of every book, but I also enjoy shooting with no commercial aim in mind.